 At ScaleReal we work extensively on Python/Django Applications and have built a lot of highly scalable applications for various clients of ours.

-While working on such apps it’s very important to understand the ins and outs of Django’s middleware workings.
+While working on such apps it’s very important to understand the ins and outs of sending Push Notifications through Django 🔔

-So, In this article, we’ll learn about Middleware in Django, why to use them, how it works & how to create custom middleware in Django.
+So, In this article, we’ll learn about Push Notifications, why to use them, how it works and how to send Push Notifications to Android and iOS devices.
 So, let’s dive in!

 Here’s a list of everything which will be covered in this article: